What is Gastritis / Duodenitis?

 How is Gastritis / Duodenitis Treated?

-Treatment for duodenitis depends on the cause.
+Treatment for gastritis and duodenitis depends on the cause, and they typically resolve without any complications.

 As for other causes of gastritis/duodenitis, treatment includes stopping or reducing the intake of NSAIDs and alcohol.
 Smoking cessation and stress reduction will also help alleviate the symptoms of both conditions, as well as improve your overall health.

-• Bleeding of the lining/mucosa of the gastrointestinal tract — this may manifest as vomit with the appearance of either fresh blood or coffee grounds (digested blood), or passing blood in your stools (black, foul-smelling stools)
+- Bleeding of the lining/mucosa of the gastrointestinal tract — This may manifest as vomit with the appearance of either fresh blood or coffee grounds (digested blood), or passing blood in your stools (black, foul-smelling stools)

-• Stomach cancer — chronic inflammation puts one at a higher risk of stomach or duodenal cancer.
+- Stomach cancer — Chronic inflammation puts one at a higher risk of stomach or duodenal cancer.
 An endoscopy may be required to assess for the presence of any malignancy

 Is it just Gastritis/Duodenitis?